How to create a multi-vendor marketplace

 - Add a logo and a color scheme.

-- Select your order flow, and decide on your units of pricing.
+- Define your marketplace transaction flow, and decide on your units of pricing.

-- Set up your search function.
-You can choose keyword- or location-based, or use both.
+- Set up your marketplace's search function.
+You can choose keyword- or location-based search, or use both.

 - Add any relevant text to content pages, for example, your Terms & Conditions page and a description of how your marketplace works.